-There are two intangibles
+There are two intangibles:

-- 1) The Jiffy brand which has an indefinite life.
+1) The Jiffy brand which has an indefinite life.
 Jiffy is a well established brand which is mainly in the back to school range and has proven to be a growth area of the business.
 The Jiffy brand is determined to have an indefinite life based on an assessment of the brand's historical longevity and stable market position.
-The Jiffy brand has been allocated to the Transpaco Flexibles cost generating unit (CGU) and the value in use has been used as the recoverable amount.
-Main inputs used were forecast future sales of 8% (2016: 8%) over a 5 year period, a notional royalty rate payable in an arm's length transaction of 2% (2016: 2%) and terminal growth rate of 1%.
-(2016: 1%) and an appropriate discount rate of 14% (2016: 14%). - 2) The Garbie brand which was acquired through the acquisition of East Rand Plastics has an indefinite life.
+The Jiffy brand has been allocated to the Transpaco Flexibles cost generating unit (CGU) and the relief from royalty has been used as the recoverable amount.
+Main inputs used were forecast future sales of 5% (2017: 8%), a notional royalty rate payable in an arm's length transaction of 2% (2017: 2%) and terminal growth rate of 1% (2017: 1%) and an appropriate discount rate of 14% (2017: 14%), a weighted average cost of capital of 14,5% (2017: 14%) with a risk premium of 1% (2017: 1%) being added.

+2) The Garbie brand which was acquired through the acquisition of East Rand Plastics has an indefinite life.
 Garbie is a well established brand which produces refuse bags mainly for the FMCG market.
 The Garbie brand is determined to have an indefinite life based on an assessment of the brand's historical longevity and stable market position.
-The Garbie brand has been allocated to the East Rand Plastics CGU and the value in use has been used as the recoverable amount.
-Main inputs used were forecast future sales of 5% (2016: 5%) over a 5 year period, a royalty percentage rate payable in an arm's length transaction of 2%, (2016: 2%), a weighted average cost of capital of 14% (2016: 14%) with a risk premium of 1% (2016: 1%) being added.
-A terminal growth rate of (2016: 3%) was used.
+The Garbie brand has been allocated to the East Rand Plastics CGU and the relief from royalty has been used as the recoverable amount.
+Main inputs used were forecast future sales of 5% (2017: 5%) over a 5 year period, a royalty percentage rate payable in an arm's length transaction of 2% (2017: 2%).
+A terminal growth rate of 1% (2017: 3%) was used.